USA Student Visa Guide for Indian Students (Updated 2026)

 Remember, F1 student visas can be issued up to 120 days before your course of study starts.
 However, you will not be allowed to enter the United States on F1 status earlier than 30 days before your start date.

-USA Study Visa Requirements: The US study visa process requires you to carry a lot more documents than you would for a tourist visa, by comparison.
+The US study visa process requires Indian applicants to carry a lot more documents than they would generally carry for a tourist visa, by comparison.
 You need the mandatory documents and supporting financial and academic records.
 Refer to this document checklist for US student visa application before attending the consulate for your visa interview.

 • A valid passport